The Importance of Sleep for Children

 While some of these are factors that can be controlled, others will take time and management beyond what you can do.
 Make sure to speak to doctors or other professionals if you suspect a sleep disorder, and work with your child to help with night terrors.
 A nightlight, comforting soft toys, or staying by them to help them drift off to sleep could give them the comfort they need to get that rest.

-Now we’ve gone over some of the general knowledge, let’s dig into some tips to help your children sleep soundly at night.
-Some of these may seem like common sense, but there’s a value to sticking to them.
-None of these is a quick fix, but steady progress will do wonders to help your kid get that great night’s sleep.
+Now we have some general sleep knowledge, here are some tips to help your children sleep soundly at night.
+Some of these may seem like common sense, but there is a value to sticking to them consistently.
+None of these will be a quick fix, but steady progress will do wonders to help your kid get that great night’s sleep.

 1. Set up a proper bedtime routine

 First and foremost, setting up a bedtime routine helps your kids know what to expect.
-A bath, a story, and getting fully settled into bed covers all the basics, but you can grow this to include little chats with your kids (especially as they grow older), songs and lullabies, and any other needs they have that fit perfectly into that time.
+A bath, a story, and getting fully settled into bed covers all the basics, but you can grow this to include chats with your kids (especially as they grow older) about their day or upcoming events, songs and lullabies, and any other needs they have that fit perfectly into that time.

 2. Keep regular bedtimes in mind